haritpanchal/automatic-fiel-delete/README.md

 # Flow:

-This follows basic flow decribed in following order
+### This follows basic flow decribed in following order.

 1) Write file name with file extension in textbox
 2) Click on button below text box.